 I left Sprint and Dallas, TX for the cozier confines of Austin and a small yet powerful interactive agency called M2K.
 (Here’s where these guys are today). eCommerce was the buzz word of the day and Internet start-ups the rage.
 It was a hectic and exciting time to be in the Web development business.
 We built a lot of creative and technically advanced portals for clients such as i2 Technologies (ERP), Site Stuff (online business procurement), Holiday Time (online Christmas store), and Dell Computers.
 Professionally, it was a blur.
 My role changed a few times, eventually landing on “Technical Director” (I never understood what that meant or fully what my role was).
 I was also young, naive, raw, and inexperienced.
 But I tried my damnedest to soak it all up.

 After nearly two years working at GLOBALFOUNDRIES, the company announced a move to upstate New York.
-My boss at the time asked if I would consider moving with the company, but I told him that my kids, and my heart, were in Austin.
-I re-joined AMD in August, 2011, and struggled through the the most difficult year-and-a-half of my career.
+My boss asked if I would consider moving with the company, but I told him that my kids, and my heart, were in Austin.
+I re-joined AMD in August 2011 and struggled through the most difficult year-and-a-half of my career.
 I managed consumer Web strategy and content, which was, in and of itself, busy and somewhat rewarding.
 Projects included App development, social media contests, Websites, landing pages, and other forms of online communications.
-The issue I had was with the environment and a small collection of colleagues.
+The issue I had was with the environment and a small clique of colleagues.
 It was a far cry from the exciting and collaborative environment I enjoyed during the 50×15 years.
 The company had seen many changes, most of them bad, and the culture was infected as a result.
 When AMD included me in the 10 percent of the workforce they laid off prior to the 2011 Christmas season, I was relieved.

 Back to the Future